 Michigan Minimum Wage

-The Improved Workforce Opportunity Wage Act is operative in Michigan which covers employees above 16 years of age.
+The Improved Workforce Opportunity Wage Act is operative in Michigan, which covers employees above 16 years of age.
 Under this Act, the minimum wage is determined at the rate of $9.87 per hour in 2021.
-The minimum wage is set to hike with every financial year.
+The minimum wage is set to increase with every financial year.
 However, in case the unemployment rate hikes beyond 8.5% in a year, then the wage hike is not enforced in the State.
 There are certain exclusions to the minimum wage rule applicable in the State of Michigan.

 Tipped Employees

-The federal legislation, Fair Labor Standards Act allows businesses to pay a lower hourly minimum wage if that salary, plus any tips earned, equals at least the full minimum wage for each hour worked.
+The federal legislation, the Fair Labor Standards Act, allows businesses to pay a lower hourly minimum wage if that salary, plus any tips earned, equals at least the full minimum wage for each hour worked.
 Employers may give tipped employees an hourly rate of $3.67 in 2021 if the total hourly compensation is equal to the state minimum wage.

 Youth Minimum Wage